Spymines/Readability-Index/README.md

 Perl:
 	To run with standard printout: Flesch.pl Filename
+	To run with bash style single line printout: Flesch.pl Filename bash

 Fortran:
 	To compile: gfortran Flesch.f95
-	To run with standard printout: a,out Filename
+	To run with standard printout: a.out Filename
+	To run with bash style single line printout: a.out Filename bash